 - for an overview of our gift packaging, please refer to the gift packaging section

 - Raye timur, like Mac Khen and Ma Khaen, is a versatile Szechuan pepper that can be used both raw and roasted.
 The difference ?
 Raye timur tastes like grapefruit, Mac Khen and Ma Khaen like orange peel.

 - keep your raye timur in closed packaging

 - preferably store in a dark, dry and cool place

-Would you like to know how Raye timur tastes?
+Would you like to know what Raye timur tastes like?